Your browser is no longer supported. Please upgrade your browser to improve your experience.

 1 September 2022

-Just walking the length of Traigh Ear on the eastern side of the Udal Peninsula was invigorating enough, but as I reached the top and followed the beach round to the left, I followed the path towards the enormous dunes of Traigh Udal, the smallest and most remote of the three beaches on the peninsula.
-Approaching the beach from behind the dunes, you only get a true sense of their scale when it comes to descending onto the shore.
-Looking back up at the huge dunes you can begin to understand how they’ve been shaped by the relentless battering they must receive from the Atlantic winds in the wild winter.
-Not today though, it was still and warm, despite the grey clouds gathering overhead.
+Just walking the length of Traigh Ear on the eastern side of the Udal Peninsula has been invigorating enough, but as I reach the top and continue left, I follow a path towards the enormous dunes of Traigh Udal, the smallest and most remote of the three beaches on the peninsula.
+I am approaching the beach from behind the dunes, and it’s only when I reach the edge that I get a true sense of their scale.
+These are magnificent dunes, shaped by a relentless battering from the Atlantic winds and there is a genuine, remote, edge-of-the-world beauty about this beach.
+I scramble down onto the sand, walk to the shoreline and look back at the towering dunes.
+It’s stunning.